-Some hoax theorists have built on this report to claim that the blueprints were destroyed to hide the fact that the Saturn V actually didn’t work and couldn’t reach the Moon as NASA instead claimed.
+Some hoax theorists have built on these reports to claim that the blueprints were destroyed to hide the (entirely hypothetical) fact that the Saturn V actually didn’t work and couldn’t reach the Moon as NASA instead claimed.

-However, in 2000 NASA clarified* that the blueprints still exist as microfilm at the Marshall Space Flight Center in Huntsville, Alabama, and the Federal Archives in East Point, Georgia, store approximately 82 cubic meters (2,900 cubic feet) of Saturn documents and Rocketdyne (the manufacturer of the main engines of all three Saturn V stages) has preserved dozens of volumes of Saturn-related information as part of its knowledge retention program.
+However, in 2000 NASA clarified* that the blueprints still exist as microfilm at the Marshall Space Flight Center in Huntsville, Alabama.
+Moreover, the Federal Archives in East Point, Georgia, store approximately 82 cubic meters (2,900 cubic feet) of Saturn documents and Rocketdyne (the manufacturer of the main engines of all three Saturn V stages) has preserved dozens of volumes of Saturn-related information as part of its knowledge retention program.

 * Saturn 5 Blueprints Safely in Storage, Space.com, March 13, 2000.

-Figure 9-8.
+Figure 9.6-1.
 A detail from one of the allegedly lost schematics of the Saturn V. Credit: Up-ship.com.

 Moreover, the fleet has not been “destroyed”.
 There are three full, original Saturn V rockets on display and freely accessible to the public:

-Figure 9-9.
+Figure 9.6-2.
 An original Saturn V on display at the U.S. Space & Rocket Center in Huntsville, Alabama.
 Credit: Spacecamp.com.

 In 2013, a team of engineers at the Marshall Space Flight Center in Huntsville, Alabama, actually took to pieces one of the original F-1 engines of the first stage of the Saturn V rocket and test-fired its gas generator, the component that powers the engine’s turbopump, which had to inject almost three tons of propellant per second into the thrust chamber.
-In other words, the fact that these engines really work as advertised is not just a 40-year-old claim: it has actually been put to the test.
+In other words, the fact that these engines really work as advertised is not just a decades-old claim: it has actually been put to the test.